MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 ## Output Reporting Frequency

 By default, as with the original *COSIPY* model, *FRICOSIPY* reports each output variable for every simulation timestep.
+However, this

+Therefore, the *FRICOSIPY* model offers a customisable reporting frequency for the output dataset.
+The user must simply set `reduced_output == True` and places a CSV with the desired timestamps, expressed in datetime format [yyyy-mm-dd hh:mm], in the *data/output/output_timestamps/* directory.

+*Ex. yearly timestamps for the time period 2000 – 2025 which would reduce the output dataset from 219150 hourly values to 25 aggregated annual values.

 |          |
 |:---:|